Flatout73/3d-tetris-webgl/README.md

-# Lab 1c
+# 3D Tetris

-## Claim

-I have implemented T1-T5.
-Code is based on my lab 1b.
+3D tetris realisation using WebGL.
+Not a real game, just rendering and collision detection.

-T6 partially works because of lab 1b's code.
-You still can enable shading using "e", "r" and "t".
+You can enable different shading using "e", "r" and "t".
 Also, you can enable object's frames using "G" for better distinguishing of objects.

 Known issue: